 Joanne Hovis directs CTC Technology & Energy’s business consulting, strategic planning, market assessment, and management consulting work.
 An attorney with a background in communications and commercial litigation, she is a recognized authority on the broadband market and community broadband topics—and on the evolving role of government and public utilities in the development of communications services and networks.

-Joanne advises public and not-for profit clients regarding strategic and business considerations for building public-private partnerships and strategies to deploy broadband networks, and provides guidance on maximizing community opportunities to attract broadband investment and invest at the local level.
+Joanne advises public and not-for profit clients regarding strategic and business considerations for building public-private partnerships and strategies to deploy broadband networks and provides guidance on maximizing community opportunities to attract broadband investment and invest at the local level.

-Lisa R. Youngers, President & CEO, Fiber Broadband Association
+Gary Bolton, President & CEO, Fiber Broadband Association

 Tom Cohen, Kelley Drye & Warren LLP (Corporate Counsel, Ex officio)

 Thomas Cohen is a partner in the firm's Washington, D.C. office.
 His practice focuses on matters involving communications, including telecommunications, wireless and media, the Internet, privacy and government relations.